Kostucha616/RenParse/README.md

 A solution to lazy-test your renpy project for broken file paths

 On first launch, will drop a .json config:
-  "skip comments" true/false to skip commented-out lines "jump one directory upwards" true/false to chdir up once, in case you'll set it up like game/devtools or game/renparse "misc extensions" is a list of all non-image file extensions we'll check for "image extensions" is a list of image-specific ones.
+  "skip comments" true/false to skip commented-out lines\n "jump one directory upwards" true/false to chdir up once, in case you'll set it up like game/devtools or game/renparse "misc extensions" is a list of all non-image file extensions we'll check for "image extensions" is a list of image-specific ones.
 Reason it's split from misc is, for images we check at both game/path and game/images/path